MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Parameters
 - `user` - Username to log into.
 - `password` - Plaintext password to compare against the database.
-- `remember` - Set the value to anything if you would like to generate a 'Remember Me' cookie.
-This matches the behavior of regular HTML checkboxes which will automatically set the value to 'on' if they are checked, and not submit any value if they are not checked. _(Optional, by default it will be set to true.)_
+- `remember` - If set to true, JSON Web Token will expire in 30 days compared to only 12 hours. _(Optional, by default it will be set to true.)_

 #### Response
 - `error` - Null if success, string containing error if failure.
 - `success` - Whether or not the credentials were valid.
-- `cookie` - If `remember` was set to any value, `cookie` will be a JSON object containing information about the cookie.
-Otherwise, `cookie` will be null.
-- 'cookie.selector' - The selector should be placed inside the cookie.
-It has a similar to a username.
-- `cookie.token` - The token should also be plaecd inside the cookie.
-It has a similar behavior to a password because an encrypted version of the token is stored inside the database.
-- `cookie.expires` - Date when the cookie expires.
-This can be parsed by a Javascript date object, or inserted directly into a cookie's 'expires' parameter.
+- `jwt` - String containing JSON Web Token to store on the client, and send in the header for every API request.
+Normal JWT will time out in 12 hours, or 30 days if 'remember' was set to true.

 ### `/auth/logout`
-**Requires user to be logged in.** Will log out a user and clear any 'Remember Me' cookie they have stored on their browser.
+**Requires user to be logged in.** Will revoke JSON Web Token sent with the request.

 #### Response
 - `error` - Null if success, string containing error if failure.